-Our academy will endeavour to support the pupil through:
+Our school will endeavour to support the pupil through:

-- Developing the content of the curriculum ensuring that safeguarding topics are convered thoroughly. - Maintaining an ethos which promotes a positive, supportive, and secure environment, and which gives pupils a sense of them being valued. - The school behaviour policy, anti-bullying policy and child-on-child abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our academy. - We will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our academy they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF). - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported

-Where a child discloses a concern or informs of an incident that has involved them in an incident involving sexual violence and or sexual harassment the staff member will ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence, or sexual harassment.
+- Developing the content of the curriculum to include teaching the children how to keep safe, including when online. - Maintaining an ethos which promotes a positive, supportive, and secure environment, and which gives pupils a sense of them being valued. - The school behaviour policy, anti-bullying policy and child-on-child abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school. - We will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF). - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported by the SENDCO, class teachers and other members of staff who work with the child. - Where a child discloses a concern or informs of an incident that has involved them in an incident involving sexual violence and or sexual harassment the staff member will ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence, or sexual harassment. - The designated safeguarding lead will be informed immediately, and actions taken in accordance with the school/college child-on-child/ sexual violence and sexual harassment between children in school and college policy.